eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 If you are *au fait* with node/npm you can skip this section.

 There has been a major shift for web development tooling to [Node.js](https://nodejs.org/en/) along with the [npmjs](https://www.npmjs.com/).
-Npm is a package manage for node and JavaScript.
+It probably makes sense given that node is cross platform.
+Npm is a package manager for node and JavaScript.
 It can be somewhat odd to use npm for front-end JavaScript as all the code is stored in a sub-folder called `node_modules`.
-However, not all module *are* node.js modules but packages targeting the tooling side of things most certainly are node modules.
+However, not all modules *are* node.js modules but packages targeting the tooling side of things most certainly are node modules.
 The node and browser JavaScript files are, therefore, mingled.
 This can take some getting used to.

 Npm is somewhat like NuGet and, as such, needs some place to store the package dependencies.
 When using NuGet the dependencies are stored in the `packages.config` file and it has the following structure: